ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 ## What is an oracle {#what-is-an-oracle}

 An oracle is a bridge between the blockchain and the real world.
 They act as on-chain APIs you can query to get information into your smart contracts.
 This could be anything from price information to weather reports.
+Oracles are also bi-directional, and they can also be used to "send" data out to the real world.

 ## Why are they needed? {#why-are-they-needed}